Travelling and re-entering the UK

 With Student permission, you can leave and re-enter the UK as often as you wish before the end date of your course.
 On re-entering, you may need to show the Border Force Officer evidence of your reasons for returning, so you should carry all the following in your hand luggage:

-• If you are traveling during term-time, ask your Academic School to provide you with written confirmation that your absence is authorised.
-Direct staff in your school to Immigration Compliance’s guidance on absence, which includes a template letter.
+- If you are travelling during term-time, ask your Academic School to provide you with written confirmation that your absence is authorised.
+Direct staff in your school to contact the Immigration Compliance Team for guidance on absence, (which includes a template letter).
+We have information for you about Absences from the UK

 The UKCISA website has useful information about what happens at immigration and customs on entering the UK.

 Visitor immigration permission issued on arrival in the UK ends when you leave the Common Travel Area (this area comprises Ireland, the United Kingdom, the Isle of Man, Jersey and Guernsey).
-When you return to the UK, you will need to apply again for entry.
-You should carry evidence that you are still studying in the UK in your hand luggage , and that you will leave the UK at the end of your studies.
+When you return to the UK, you will need to request permission again.
+Note that your should have valid Electronic Travel Authorisation (ETA) in order to return to the UK as a Visitor.
+When you return, you should carry evidence that you are still studying in the UK in your hand luggage, and that you will leave the UK at the end of your studies.
 It would be a good idea to carry, for example, an up-to-date Queen Mary Student Status letter and evidence of your finances for example recent bank statements, and a return ticket to your home country, if you have one.

 A Visitor visa which you applied for before travelling to the UK allows multiple re-entries.
 You may be required to show that you are still studying.
 In your hand luggage carry an up-to-date Queen Mary Student Status letter, and evidence of your finances, for example, recent bank statements.